hisajwan/Coding-Solutions/README.md

 # Coding-Solutions

-## In a class of n students having m subjects, Teacher has to remove the marks of a subject for all the students doing which the max number of students get pass.
+## Given a list of 'n' students, every student is marked in 'm' subjects.
+Each student is denoted by an index value.
+The teacher has to ignore the mark for any 1 subject, and calculate the total marks of each student in the other subjects and then sort the marks in ascending order.
+The teacher decided to ignore the mask of the same subject for each student.
+He/ She has to select the subject in which the whole class scored the least (the lowest of the average of all the students in each subject) to ignore.

 ### Example
 ```sh